 Life can be busy, and from my experience, this busyness can sometimes lead us off track, especially with regard to spirituality.
 Perhaps we stop meditating regularly, forget the daily spiritual text we normally read, or neglect to take conscious breaths.
 Suddenly we find ourselves being reactive instead of proactive, jumping to judgment or defensiveness more quickly, and generally feeling a sense of disconnect—from ourselves, our friends and family, our environment, and our sense of something greater.
 Getting off track is normal, so there’s no need to be upset with ourselves when it happens (relinquish perfectionism, remember?).
 However, it’s also not a comfortable place to be, so it’s helpful to have tools that let us jumpstart that return to Connectedness, spirituality, and love.

 One of the best methods for doing this is practicing gratitude.
 My mom has always said, “It is impossible to be unhappy and grateful at the same time” and, as much as it irked me to admit as a child, I wholeheartedly agree with her now.
 Not only has gratitude proven itself over and over again in my own life, but there is substantial scientific evidence that supports its use.
-Practicing gratitude has been shown to bolster self-esteem and self-worth, promote the savoring of positive experiences, help cope with stress and trauma, encourage moral behaviour, nurture and strengthen relationships, decrease social comparisons, diminish anger, and generally increase happiness and well-being.[i]
+Practicing gratitude has been shown to bolster self-esteem and self-worth, promote the savoring of positive experiences, help cope with stress and trauma, encourage moral behavior, nurture and strengthen relationships, decrease social comparisons, diminish anger, and generally increase happiness and well-being.[i]

 One of the main suggestions for practicing gratitude is writing a list of what you are grateful for.[ii]
 Perhaps this will include the customer service representative who kindly waived a fee (that’s on my list from this week!), or perhaps simply a list of people in your life who love and support you; they don’t need to have done anything specific, you may just appreciate having them as part of your life!
 Beyond people, the list can continue with places, things, circumstances, opportunities, and anything else that speaks to you 🙂